Course

 Shared Leadership: Building Relationships and Engaging Communities

-Reflect on the role of education leaders as community builders and explore theories, models, approaches, and strategies that enable and support the development of collaborative networks between various stakeholders (e.g., principals, teachers, school/organization teams, students, families, and community members).
-Join discussions, engage with case scenarios, and build your capacity to develop and sustain effective education community relations.
-Throughout the course you’ll develop your portfolio and personal leadership resource archive.
+Reflect on the role of education leaders as community builders.
+Explore theories, models, and strategies for developing collaborative networks among stakeholders, including principals, teachers, students, families, and community members.
+Engage in discussions, case scenarios, and activities to enhance your ability to develop and maintain strong education community relations.
+Throughout the course you’ll also develop your portfolio and personal leadership resource archive.

 Who Should Attend?

-- OCT Certified Educators who aspire to transition into a school leadership role (e.g., Vice-Principal, Principal) and meet the Ontario College of Teachers requirement for the Principal’s Qualification Program (PQP) Part I.
+- You meet the Ontario College of Teachers pre-requisites for the Principal’s Qualification Program (PQP) Part I.

 Learning Outcomes

-Learners who successfully complete this course will have demonstrated the ability to:
+Learners who successfully complete this course will be able to:

-- Reflect on the role that teachers, school staff, parents/families/caregivers, and other relevant stakeholders play in co-constructing an effective school environment.
+- Understand the roles of teachers, staff, families, and stakeholders in creating an effective school environment.

-- Reflect on your personal leadership strengths, growth areas, and approaches as they relate to community building and engagement.
+- Reflect on personal leadership strengths and growth areas in relation to community engagement.

-- Identify strategies, communication protocols, processes and measurable expectations to foster a culture of shared responsibility, safety, relationship building and accountability.
+- Implement strategies and processes to foster a culture of shared responsibility, safety, relationship building, and accountability.

-- Develop models and strategies for effective decision-making and crisis management.
+- Develop effective decision-making and crisis management strategies.

-- Explore strategies for stimulating individual and collective professional growth of staff and school.
+- Explore strategies for promoting professional growth of staff and the school community.

 Notes

-The course requires access to a computer, camera, headphones/speakers, microphone and highspeed internet to access the OISE course environment, and other websites and resources as required.
+The course requires a computer with a camera, headphones/speakers, microphone, and high-speed internet to access OISE course materials and other resources.

 Prerequisites